 It’s easy for the birds to brush up against objects as they go about their business.

-Now, for a creature whose life depends on their ability to fly, oily feathers can be disastrous.
+Now, for a creature whose life depends on its ability to fly, oily feathers can be disastrous.

 Once again, although this measure would work to keep some insects away, the potential to harm the bird is too high for it to be worth it.

 Although you will get lots of party crashers at your feeder, you don’t need to destroy them to keep the guests of honor happy.

 With a few tricks, you can ensure that your hummers always have a nectar source, and other insects like bees and wasps are kept away with a clever rouse.